Barry Hayles: International career

 Whilst at Stevenage Borough, Hayles played twice for the England non-League team.
 The first game was in May 1995 at Clarence Park, against the Scottish Highland Football League who beat the England non-League team 3–2.
 The second game was in May 1997 at Balmoral Stadium (three miles south of Aberdeen), again against the Scottish Highland Football League.
 This time, the England non-League team won 5–0, with Hayles scoring two goals, and Lee Hughes, then of Kidderminster Harriers, scoring another two goals.

 Hayles was called up to the Cayman Islands squad in 2000 for a pair of FIFA World Cup qualifying matches against Cuba.
 He took part in an unofficial 5–0 friendly defeat to American club side D.C.
 United, but he never played for them in a full international after FIFA ruled that he did not meet eligibility requirements.

 Hayles played at least ten times for Jamaica, making his debut against Cuba on 10 June 2001.
 Although he never announced his retirement from international football, the national team did not call him up after 2005.

+In addition, he has made appearances for England's veterans national team.